Commercial slush machine buying guide

 Step 2 – How many tanks

-Machines can have 1, 2 or 3 tanks.
+Machines can have one, two or three tanks.
 The general advice is get as many tanks as you can accomodate in the space you have.
 More flavours give the consumer a wider more interesting range of choices especially when you consider that most consumers want to mix their flavours up.
 The added benefit is the more tanks the easier it is to keep them filled.

 However even if you are resticted by space or budget, this should not hold you back you can still make great sales from even a single tank, compact machine.